Economists measure economic activity using several approaches, namely income, expenditure, and output. All three will produce an equal number.

 - GNP = GDP + Net factor payments = GDP + Factor payments from abroad – Factor payments abroad

-Factor payments abroad refer to the income earned by foreigners and foreign companies domestically.
-Meanwhile, the factor payments from abroad refer to the income earned by citizens or domestic companies in other countries.
+Factor payments abroad refer to the income earned by foreigners and foreign companies domestically, while factor payments from abroad refer to the income earned by citizens or domestic companies in other countries.

-We may come across the terms nominal and real GDP when reading GDP figures.
-Other terms we might come across are GDP at current prices and GDP at constant prices.
-So what’s the difference between them?
+When reading GDP figures, we may encounter the terms nominal and real GDP.
+Other terms we might encounter are GDP at current prices and GDP at constant prices.
+So, what’s the difference between them?

 Nominal GDP is another name for GDP at current prices.
-While real GDP is another name for constant price GDP.
+Real GDP is another name for constant price GDP.

 As the name suggests, nominal GDP is calculated using current prices.
-So, for example, let’s say we are calculating nominal GDP in 2020.
-So we use prices for that year to calculate the final value of goods and services.
+For example, let’s say we are calculating nominal GDP in 2020.
+We use prices for that year to calculate the final value of goods and services.
 Likewise, when we calculated nominal GDP in 2021, we used prices in 2021.

 - Nominal GDP 2020 = Final output quantity in 2020 x Prices in 2020